-Reclaiming space within a school estate to provide new learning facilities in the heart of the campus.
+Reclaiming space in a complex school to provide new learning facilities.

 By looking carefully at the existing buildings, we identified spaces in an external courtyard that were offering very little use to teachers or pupils.
 We saw these awkward nooks and crannies as an opportunity to provide additional facilities without encroaching on the precious playing field.

 This external courtyard has been transformed into a new internal hub, creating a multifunctional space for the whole school to use.
 Central to this is the existing two storey octagonal arts building, which has been kept and a new roof added at first floor level to link it to the surrounding blocks.
 By knocking it through at ground level, we have created a large open plan area with spaces for more informal learning, socialising and play.

 Connecting to and creating the fourth side of the hub at the rear of the site is the new junior school.
 This new structure infills space between the existing sports hall and sixth form centre to provide eight new classrooms, alongside a hall, IT suite, library, staff office, storage rooms and changing areas.
 These are generous facilities for the school at its current size, but with sufficient space built in for it to grow in the future.